Example: state change form

 Let’s go a bit deeper and try to understand what the underlying idea is for StateChangeForm#available_state_options:

-• if in state CREATED, the shipment can change to any state
+CREATED, the shipment can change to any state - if in state

-• for the other states, the shipment can change to any state except for CREATED and CONFIRMED
+CONFIRMED, the shipment can change to any state except forCREATED - for the other states, the shipment can change to any state except for

 This hints at the fact that depending on the state, we want to filter out (aka reject) some states.
 This simplifies the implementation a lot: